dart-lang/site-www/src/_guides/language/language-tour.md

   [strong mode compliant](/guides/language/sound-dart), it is.
 Thanks to [type inference](/guides/language/sound-dart#type-inference), the analyzer infers a list of type `int`.
-  If you tried to add another type to this list, the analyzer would raise an error.
+  If you tried to add another type to this list under strong mode, the analyzer would raise an error.
 </aside>

 Lists use zero-based indexing, where 0 is the index of the first element